BryanJacobs/FIDO2Applet/docs/FAQ.md

 be possible to encrypt the length fields too, they just aren't and I didn't see it as important.

-The default is to have fifty slots for resident keys, which is double what a Yubikey supports.
-You can turn this up, with a performance and flash cost, or turn it down with a performance and flash benefit.

 ## Why is the code quality so low?

 You're welcome to contribute to improving it.
 I wrote this for a purpose and